Topological Spectral Bands with Frieze Groups: Introduction

 We now turn our attention to the mathematical physics literature, specifically to the works by Shiozaki et al \cite{ShiozakiPRB2014,ShiozakiPRB2016,ShiozakiPRB2017}, which initiated the systematic applications of topological K-theoretic methods to systems with space group symmetry.
 These works include the enrichment by the fundamental symmetries and treat all Wyckoff positions at once.
 It is shown there that, after a Bloch decomposition, the spectral bands are classified by twisted equivariant K-theories (as introduced in \cite{FreedAHP2013}; see also \cite{GomiSIGMA2017}) over the Brillouin torus w.r.t. to actions of the point group.
 These K-theories are carefully formulated in generic setting and \cite{ShiozakiPRB2017} explicitly computes them for all 17 wallpaper groups in class A and class AIII.
-The results revealed an extremely rich landscape of topologically distinct phases, which can be a great source of inspiration not only for electronic materials but also for metamaterials where dynamics is carried by classical degrees of freedom (see also \cite{GomiLMP2019,GomiJGP2019}).
-Certainly, our setting is much more restricted, we deal with frieze groups instead of wallpaper groups and even then only with specific patterns generated as described below, not general systems symmetric under the action of a frieze group.
-The major difference, however, is that we use operator K-theory and this approach enables us to develop a real-space picture, where the connection between the K-theoretic predictions and their physical realizations is quite transparent.
-For example, we produce explicit projections from the algebra of dynamical matrices, whose regular representations supply concrete physical models for topological phase predicted by the K-theory (see section~\ref{Sec:Numerical}).
-Furthermore, our numerical algorithm for computing the K-theoretic labels of a generic spectral band avoids any Bloch decomposition and is entirely developed in the real-space picture (see section~\ref{Sec:NumInv}).
-This is important for us because this real-space picture can be further developed to include disorder, on which we will report in the near future.
+The results revealed an extremely rich landscape of topologically distinct phases, which can be a great source of inspiration not only for electronic materials but also for metamaterials where dynamics is carried by classical degrees of freedom.
+Refinements, extensions and subtle new point of views have been further provided in \cite{GomiLMP2019,GomiJGP2019,GomiIJM2021,ShiozakiPTEP2023}, just to mentioned a few works from a rapidly growing body of rigorous publications (see also \cite{ShiozakiArxiv2023} for an impressive tour de force).
+Certainly, the field is at a point where massive and effective deployment of these abstract predictions might be witness in laboratories in the coming years (see the frieze acoustic crystals in \cite{MooreJASA2024}).
+The purpose of our paper is precisely to demonstrate how this could happen in the context of architected materials.
+As already inferred in our list $N1$-$N6$, accent is put on what kind of information and tools are needed to make that happen and what could be the practical issues that need attention at the fundamental level.
+For example, one such issue is the stability of the predictions in the presence of fabrication imperfections.
+We foresee the operator algebras and operator K-theory, as opposed to topological K-theory, as the vehicles to put this issue under control.
+Furthermore, as projected by our list $N1$-$N6$, establishing the isomorphism classes of the K-groups is only a small piece of the information needed to produce results in a laboratory.
+Even for the simple case of frieze groups, the second part of $N4$, $N5$ and $N6$ are missing or are scattered in the published literature.